wabkur/binary_trees/README.md

-function that goes through a binary tree using level-order traversal
+function that performs a right-rotation on a binary tree